jefflicode/Weather-Forecast-App/README.md

 # Weather-Forecast-App
-# Built using React components, Bootstrap
+-Built using React components, Bootstrap
-# Use the OpenWeatherMap API
+-Use the OpenWeatherMap API